 Data Sources and Verification

-We gathered information from established industry sources, including:
+We gathered information from these industry sources:

 - AM Best for financial stability ratings